HamzaBoukraa/CLARK-Gateway/README.md

 This server-side application functions as a gateway for all learning object submission to the CLARK system.

+Full developer documentation can be found at https://cyber4all.github.io/CLARK-Gateway/

 ## API Routes

 ### `/authenticate`